When should I introduce solid foods to my baby?

-The best time to introduce allergy foods is when you are introducing solids.
-It is also recommended that you introduce allergy foods before your baby reaches 12 months old.
+The best time to introduce allergy foods is when you are starting to give your baby some solids.
+It's recommended that you start giving allergy foods before your baby reaches 12 months old.
 Leaving it until they are older may increase the chance of your baby developing an allergy.

 If you're concerned that your baby could have a food allergy, speak to your doctor or child health nurse.

 Learn more here about how to introduce allergy foods.

 How should I start introducing solids?

 Solid foods can be introduced in any order as long as they are iron-rich.
 The food also needs to be the right texture.
-Look for signs that your baby's ready for solids.
+Look for signs that your baby is ready for solids.

 There is no clear recommendation about the best time of day to offer first solids.
 It can be helpful to give your baby solids after a milk feed in the mid-morning.
 If they become unsettled, it's less likely to disrupt their night-time sleep.

 You may find your baby loves solid foods so much that they're cutting back on their breastfeeds or bottle feeds.
 If this happens, give a smaller amount of the solid food.
-Breastmilk or infant formula is still an important source of nutrition for the first 9 to 12 months of life.
+Breastmilk or infant formula is still an important source of nutrition for their first 9 to 12 months of life.

 What are the best foods and textures to start with?